The Best Barefoot Hiking Sandals – Tested by a Hiking Enthusiast

 What I don’t:

-At $80, these are a more affordable option than most others on this list.
+Xero Shoes is the main brand to start with if you’re simply not a fan of toe posts.
+The Xero Shoes Z-Trails were my first minimalist hiking sandal, and my husband and son still wear these regularly.
+At $80, these are one of the most affordable sandals on the list.
 But I think the price does reflect the quality; the outsoles as well as the insoles show considerable wear, whereas other sandals I’ve worn for similar mileage are in better shape.
 Like all Xero Shoes, these do have a 5,000 mile, so you have some insurance on the sole since they’re not using a more premium product like Vibram soles.

 7 Bahé Respire Sandals